 Prosecutors in DUI cases focus on mental and physical impairments of drivers.
 Though intoxication may cause physical impairment, so can certain disabilities.
 Field sobriety tests are inherently subjective, notwithstanding other factors such as a disability.
 Being disabled only increases the subjectivity and may prevent an individual from passing some or all of these tests.
 Skilled lawyers have successfully challenged field sobriety test results based on test taker disabilities.

 Before taking any field sobriety tests, drivers should tell law enforcement officials about their disabilities.
 During training, officers learn that certain individuals should not take field sobriety tests.
 Included are people with hip and back injuries and individuals with mental impairments.
 Testing will result in a false positive, but this does not stop some officers.
-They trick drivers into taking the tests and the rest is usually bad for the drivers.
+They trick or force drivers into taking the tests and the rest is usually bad for the drivers.